 Government receivable represents an amount due from the DOE for borrower interest earned on federal student loans which is less than the floating rates as derived from the DOE's Special Allowance Payments ("SAP") formula, as established under The Higher Education Act of 1965 (the "Act").
 The SAP formulas are based on type of loan and disbursement date, as well as (for Stafford loans only), repayment status.
-The rates derived from the DOE's SAP formula, which pertain to the Company's federal loans, are based on 1-month London Inter-Bank Offered Rate (LIBOR) or 91-day Treasury Notes.
+The rates derived from the DOE's SAP formula, which pertain to the Company's federal loans, are based on 1-month LIBOR or 91-day Treasury Notes.
 If the floating rate exceeds the borrower rate, the DOE makes a payment directly to the Company.
-Both LIBOR and the 91-day Treasury rate have increased significantly during the current fiscal year, resulting in an amount due from the DOE.
+Both LIBOR and the 91-day Treasury rates have increased during the current fiscal year, resulting in an amount due from the DOE.
 See Student loan interest income - Federal loans below.